oToUC/helpdesk-node-angular/README.md

 ## helpdesk
 This application is IT issue ticket system for a small company and a group.
-This single page application is build with MEAN ( MongoDB, Express, Angular, Node) technology and running on [Heroku](https://www.heroku.com/) server.
+This single page application is build with MEAN ( MongoDB, Express, Angular, Node) technology and running on [Heroku](https://www.heroku.com/) cloud platform.

 ### Live URL
 https://hirokoymj-helpdesk.herokuapp.com/